parMaster/geoblock/README.md

 ## Prerequisites

 Load countries IP ranges in CIDR format to the `lists/` folder (see `make load <country code>` instructions).
-A couple of useful lists are provided as an example.
 Multiple lists will be automatically combined and optimized.
 Remember to update lists from time to time.

 Install `iprange` and `ipset` with: